 She nodded.
 "I am trying not to.
 But there are so many rumors of the Pon Farr and what it means, and how a human wouldn't survive it."

-"You will survive it, we both will.
-Christine, I must finish.
-We don't have much time.
-I will meld with you but it is likely that I will also be overcome by the intensity of the experience.
+"You will survive it.
+Christine.
+I will meld with you, but it is likely that I will also be overcome by the intensity of the experience.
 I may seek to bond with you.
 Would you be opposed to that?"

 Christine felt confusion overwhelm her.
 "Bond?
 You mean as husband and wife?"